Borra’s amazing Spring releases: the moonshine is the sunshine

 Do you have a “contemporary” taste in wine?
 If so, you might be stunned by the latest releases from Borra Vineyards.
 This may come as a surprise, since Borra is also the oldest bonded winery (in business since 1975!) in Lodi.
 But if you have been under the impression that they make stick-in-the-mud, old school wines, then let us set the record straight: Borra now produces the most “contemporary” style wines grown in Lodi today, period.
 Let’s discuss…

-First, the distinctions: what is “Old World,” and what is “New World?”
-Old World refers to the style of wine long associated with wines produced in European countries – France, Germany, Italy, Spain, Portugal, Austria, etc. Except for the usual exceptions, European wines tend to taste
+First, the distinctions: What is "Old World" and what is "New World?"
+Old World refers to the style of wine long associated with wines produced in European countries — France, Germany, Italy, Spain, Portugal, Austria, etc. — where the fine wine grapes grown in California today first evolved.
+Except for the usual exceptions, European wines tend to taste

 On the other hand, New World wines – those of the U.S., Australia, New Zealand, Argentina, Chile, etc. – tend to be more fruit focused.
 Hence, the obsession with “varietal character” among consumers and critics outside of Europe.
 Besides tasting fruitier, New World wines tend to be higher in alcohol, lower in acidity, and thus softer, rounder, and heavier in body.
 Nothing wrong with that, especially if that’s what you prefer.